Creating Accessible and Inclusive Events

 What You Can Do:

-• Ensure availability of food options to accommodate common allergens (like gluten, dairy, or nuts) and provide alternative choices for people with dietary preferences (e.g., vegetarian, vegan).
+• Have available food options to accommodate common allergens (like gluten, dairy, or nuts) and provide alternative choices for people with dietary preferences (e.g., vegetarian, vegan).

 Emotional and Mental Health Sensitivity

-For many, the holidays can bring added stress, anxiety, or even feelings of isolation.
+For many, events can bring added stress, anxiety, or even feelings of isolation.
 Being aware of these challenges and offering a supportive presence can go a long way in creating an inclusive atmosphere.

 What You Can Do:

-• If you notice someone isolating themselves or looking distressed, offer to help them find a quiet space or just listen to them.
+• If you notice someone isolating themselves or looking distressed, offer to help them find a quiet space or simply listen.

 If You See Someone in Need

-Sometimes you might be at an event and see someone in need of assistance—whether they are struggling with sensory overload, navigating the venue, or feeling emotionally overwhelmed.
+Sometimes you might be at an event and see someone in need of assistance.
 Your role as an attendee can be just as impactful as the host's when it comes to creating an inclusive environment.

 How You Can Help: